 - Smaller freelancer pool than open marketplaces

-- The subscription model may deter occasional users
+- Subscription model may deter occasional users

 - Limited instant-hire or gig options